Estimated reading time: 7 minutes

 One of the most popular quotes in the world states, “Happiness is the greatest hiding place for despair.”
 It is a quote from Danish philosopher Søren Kierkegaard, and it’s a very accurate statement.

-If you can focus on the positive aspects of life, then you’ll be much happier than someone constantly chasing after happiness.
-And once you become content with your current situation, it will become easier and harder for negative thoughts to take hold.
+If you can focus on the positive aspects of life, then you’ll be much happier than someone running after happiness.
+And once you become content with your current situation, it will become easier.

 What is the importance of gratitude?